Careers

 • If candidate has not taken/passed the agility, candidate's application will disqualified.

-• All documentation to support highest level of education, experience and certifications must be uploaded with application for credit.
+• All documentation to support highest level of education, experience, and certifications must be uploaded with application for credit.
+See examples below.

-• If you state you have previous military experience, please attach DD214
+• If you state you have previous active duty military experience, please attach DD214.

-• If you state you have education higher than GED/Diploma, please attach transcript
+• If you state you have education higher than a GED/Diploma, please attach transcript with hours/verification of degree awarded.

-Important: Correspondence will be sent to candidates using only the e-mail address included on the application.
-Please monitor your e-mail closely after the posted closing date.
-Check spam and junk folders.
+Important: Correspondence will be sent to candidates using only the email address included on the application.
+Please monitor your email closely after the posted closing date as notifications of process advancement will only be sent electronically.
+Check spam and junk folders as requests for reschedule or accommodation will not be made due to failure to view.

 Strength & Agility